Charlie Kirk: Islam

+In 2018, Kirk was a speaker for the annual conference held by the anti-Muslim advocacy group ACT for America in Washington DC.

-In 2025, Kirk wrote that "Islam is the sword the left is using to slit the throat of America."
+In 2025, Kirk wrote on Twitter that "Islam is the sword the left is using to slit the throat of America."
 Following the victory of Zohran Mamdani in the 2025 New York City Democratic mayoral primary, Kirk posted that "24 years ago a group of Muslims killed 2,753 people on 9/11.
 Now a Muslim Socialist is on pace to run New York City."
 Liberal Fox News commentator Jessica Tarlov asked Kirk to take down the "gross and Islamophobic" post.
 In a separate post, Kirk argued that "It's not Islamophobia to notice that Muslims want to import values into the West that seek to destabilize our civilization."
-Earlier in 2018, Kirk spoke at the annual conference of anti-Muslim group ACT for America, an organization with multiple ties to Turning Point USA.